 Accounting, for many, is a pain.
 I often screw up my accounting.
-Not because of the software, but because of my lack of knowledge about accounting.
+Not because of the software, actually the invoice template is easy to use and good for the business, but because of my lack of knowledge about accounting.

 From Xero’s press release: Xero’s new technology is the first example of personalized machine learning in a small business cloud accounting system.
 Developed in-house by a specialist team of engineers working full-time for a year across three different locations, the system uses detailed statistical analysis to learn from and assist the individual business and their partner based on their own specific circumstances.